Catherine Eddowes: September 1888

 In September 1888, Eddowes and Kelly followed their annual practice of taking casual work hop-picking in the village of Hunton, Kent.
 En route to Hunton, Eddowes purchased a jacket from a pawnshop and Kelly a pair of boots from a shop in Maidstone.
-While partaking in this casual work, the two became acquainted with a woman named Emily Birrell and her common-law husband; the four sleeping in the same barn.
+While partaking in this work, the two became acquainted with a woman named Emily Birrell and her common-law husband; the four slept in the same barn.

-At harvest's end, Eddowes and Kelly returned to London on foot with Birrell and her common-law husband, although they parted company midway as Birrell and her partner intended to travel to Cheltenham as opposed to London.
-Prior to parting company with Birrell, Eddowes was handed a pawn ticket by Birrell, who said to her: "I have got a pawn ticket for a flannel shirt.
+At harvest's end, Eddowes and Kelly returned to London on foot with Birrell and her partner, although they parted company midway as Birrell and her partner intended to travel to Cheltenham rather than London.
+Before parting, Birrell handed Eddowes a pawn ticket for a flannel shirt, saying: "I have got a pawn ticket for a flannel shirt.
 I wish you'd take it since you're going [to London].
 It is only for 9d, and it may fit your old man."
-Eddowes placed this ticket inside a small mustard tin she carried.
+Eddowes placed the ticket inside a small mustard tin she carried.

 The two reached London on 27 September, spending the night in the casual ward at Shoe Lane in the City of London.
-The two slept in separate lodging-houses the following evening: Kelly sleeping at 52 Flower and Dean Street; Eddowes at the Mile End Casual Ward.
-Reportedly, upon her arrival at the casual ward, the superintendent asked Eddowes (who had frequently slept at the premises) where she had recently been, to which Eddowes replied she had been hop-picking.
-Eddowes then added she intended to claim the reward offered for the arrest of the Whitechapel murderer, adding, "I think I know him."
+They slept in separate lodging-houses the following evening: Kelly at 52 Flower and Dean Street; Eddowes at the Mile End Casual Ward.
+Upon her arrival at the casual ward, the superintendent asked Eddowes, who had frequently slept at the premises, where she had recently been.
+She replied she had been hop‑picking and added she intended to claim the reward offered for the arrest of the Whitechapel murderer, saying, "I think I know him."

 By the following day, the two had spent almost all their earnings.
-At 8 a.m. on 29 September, Eddowes and Kelly convened at Cooney's common lodging-house on Flower and Dean Street, where they ate breakfast before purchasing some tea and sugar.
-The two then agreed to split their last sixpence between them; he took fourpence to pay for a bed in the common lodging-house, and she took twopence, just enough for her to stay a further night at Mile End Casual Ward in the neighbouring parish.
+At 8 am on 29 September, Eddowes and Kelly met at Cooney's common lodging-house on Flower and Dean Street, where they ate breakfast before purchasing some tea and sugar.
+They agreed to split their last sixpence between them; he took fourpence to pay for a bed in the lodging-house, and she took twopence, enough for her to stay another night at Mile End Casual Ward.